livebungalow/takehome-be/README.md

 Provide a link to the source so we can see the original work and any modifications that you chose to make.

 ## Setup Instructions
 1. Fork this repository and clone to your local environment.
-If you make your fork private,
+If you make your fork private, please give access to the `bungalow-engineering` user.
 1. Install a version of Python 3 if you do not already have one.
 We recommend Python 3.8 or newer.
 1. You can use the built-in virtual environment creation within Python to create a sandboxed set of package installs.
    If you already have a preferred method of virtualenv creation, feel free to proceed with your own method.